isw9/EECS293/assignment11Design.md

-private int[][] adjacency matrix to represent connections private List<Vertex> vertices private List<Edge> edges
+private int[][] adjacency matrix to represent connections private List<Vertex> vertices private List<Edge> edges private Hashtable<String, Integer> vertexNameMapping

+private Graph (List<Vertex>, List<Edge>)

-public Graph (List<Vertex>, List<Edges>)
+public Graph of (List<Vertex>, List<Edge>)
   -> will populate the 2d adjacency matrix

 public addEdge(source, destination, cost)
  -> adds an Edge with the given cost to the Graph
  -> also populates 2d adjacency matrix

-public addVertex(vertexToAdd)
-  -> adds a Vertex to the Graph only if a Vertex with that name is not already in the Graph
+ -> does nothing if the Graph does not contain the source and/or destination

-public int edgeWeight(Vertex source, vertex destination) -> gets the edge weight between A and B from the adjacency matrix -> returns -1 if there is no connection between A and B
+public int edgeWeight(Vertex source, vertex destination) -> gets the edge weight between A and B from the adjacency matrix -> returns -1.0 if there is no connection between A and B

-public boolean contains(Vertex vertex)
+public boolean contains(List<Vertex> vertices)
-  -> returns whether the Graph contains the vertex or not
+  -> returns whether the Graph contains the vertices or not

-public List<Vertex> getVertices()
-  -> returns all Vertices in the Graph

-public List<Edge> getEdges()
-  -> returns all Edges in the Graph

-# RouteFinder class
-public access

-The RouteFinder class will basically be used as a driver to implement Dijkstra’s algorithm.
-It has the highest level of abstraction and is used to easily calculate the shortest path.

-private Graph graph

-public RouteFinder(Graph graph)

 public List<Vertex> minimumCostPath(Vertex sourceVertex, Vertex destinationVertex)
                           throws InvalidPathException